 Keep a Clean Email List

-If emails are consistently bouncing or not getting opened, you should remove them from your cold email list.
+If emails are consistently bouncing or not getting opened, you should remove them from your cold email outreach list.
 If you keep sending to those email addresses, you could damage the deliverability with your other recipients.

 It’s also wise to segment your prospecting recipients into different industries, titles, interests, or topics.
 Segmentation makes it easier to personalize emails and send highly relevant information.